What is a Sales Portal?

 Collaboration among the sales team is one of the best ways to continually hone content and make it as effective as possible.

-A successful sales portal will integrate some form of collaborative functionality across your organization.
+A successful sales portal will offer collaborative functionality across your organization.
 Whether it’s visibility into the content that other reps are using or the ability to correct, comment, or edit certain assets on the fly.

 These features are why platforms like Google Drive and Dropbox have gained massive popularity in the corporate space.
-The real selling point is not the raw storage of files, but the ability to edit a piece of content in real time without any downloading or uploading hassles.
+The real selling point is not the raw storage of files.
+It’s the ability to edit a piece of content in real-time without any downloading or uploading hassles.

 A great sales portal gives insight into content effectiveness